aws-samples/aws-secure-environment-accelerator/docs/operations/operations-troubleshooting-guide.md

 ### 3.2.38.
 Create AD Connector

-This step starts the `PBMMAccel-DeleteDefaultVpcs_sfn` state machine.
+This step starts the `ASEA-DeleteDefaultVpcs_sfn` state machine.
 This state machine is responsible for creating AD connectors according to the Accelerator configuration.

 This step fails when one or more AD connectors failed to be created.